langsci/223/README.md

-# Grammatical gender and linguistic complexity I: General issues and areal and language-specific studies
+# Grammatical gender and linguistic complexity I: General issues and specific studies

 ## Publication Info

 - Editors: Di Garbo, Francesca, Bruno Olsson & Bernhard Wälchli
 - Publication Date: not yet published
 - Series: Studies in Diversity Linguistics
 - Volume:

 ## Requirements
 This book requires [Doulos SIL](https://software.sil.org/doulos/) to be installed as a user or system font on the compiling machine.